loopstick/Mechatronics-CCA-Spring-2018/README.md

     think about whether the your project is doing something in a meaningful or unique way.
 Will someone want to play with your project for longer than 5 seconds?
 Why or why not?
-  - Minimal Viable Project is due April 21
+  - Minimal Viable Project is due April 20
     - Simplify your project if necessary
     - If it is too simple you will have one week to add complexity

-### Week 13: Tuesday, April 17, 2017
+### Week 14: Friday, April 20, 2018
 - Demonstrate working minimal viable project
-- Work
+- Work on final project

-### Week 14: Tuesday, April 24, 2017
+### Week 15: Friday, April 27, 2018
-- Course evaluations April 24 (12:00am) - May 10 (11:59pm)
+- Course evaluations
 - Review schedule
-- Review Interface Show spreadsheet
+~~- Review Interface Show spreadsheet~~
 - Review final project writeup
 - Final project critique

 ### Homework: Project writeup
-- Project writeup due May 1 9am, all on Github
+- Project writeup due May 4 9am, all on Github
   - Describe goals of project briefly
   - Describe how, from a technical point of view, your choice of hardware and software achieves that goal
   - Accurate schematic
   - Parts list (major or unique parts, not LEDs, wire, etc.)
   - A few pictures of overall project plus some close ups of the electronics and any mechanism (cellphone is fine)
   - A short video (cellphone is fine) of the operational project
   - Program(s) must be well commented
     - Each variable must have a meaningful name
     - Each section (function, code block, loop, whatever) must be explained
     - All unused variables and code must be removed (debugging code commented out may remain)
-- If you are participating in the Interface Show and have any parts checked out from the Hybrid Lab you may give them to me after the show (with your name somehow attached) and I will return them for you, if you wish.

-### Week 15: Tuesday, May 1, 2017
+### Week 15: Friday, May 4, 2018
 - No class;  End of Year Reviews for Year Zero and Year One

-### Monday May 8 at 9am: Project writeup due
+## Friday, May 4 at 9am: Project writeup due

 ## Current Student Repositories